Appendix A — Mathematical and Statistical Prerequisites

 A.2.3 First-order conditions and optimisation

-To find an interior minimum or maximum of a smooth function, set the derivative to zero (the first-order condition, FOC) and check the second-order condition (FOC for a minimum requires \(f''(x^\star) > 0\)).
+To find an interior minimum or maximum of a smooth function, set the derivative to zero (the first-order condition, FOC) and check the second-order condition.
+A sufficient condition for a strict local minimum is \(f''(x^\star) > 0\); the necessary second-order condition is the weaker \(f''(x^\star) \geq 0\).
+The distinction matters because edge cases like \(f(x) = x^4\) have a minimum at \(x = 0\) with \(f''(0) = 0\).
 For functions of several variables, set every partial derivative to zero simultaneously.

 Consider \(f(\beta) = \sum_{i=1}^{n} (y_i - \beta)^{2}\).
 The FOC is